libcaesium

 Compression vs Optimization

 JPEG is a lossy format: that means you will always lose some information after each compression.
-So, compressing a file with 100 quality for 10 times will result in an always different image, even though you can't really see the difference.
-Libcaesium also supports optimization, by setting the quality to 0.
-This performs a lossless process, resulting in the same image, but with a smaller size (10-12% usually).
+So, compressing a file with quality 100 for 10 times will result in an always different image, even though you can't really see the difference.
+Libcaesium also supports optimization.
+This performs a lossless process, resulting in the same exact image, but with a smaller size (10–12% usually).

 cargo fmt